anoukperq/articles/Translation in a continuous development environment.md

 * What needs to change?
 * What aspect from continuous delivery and agile development should be transferred to translation in order to make this work?

 # Translation in a continuous delivery environment

+## Goal
+This article aims to give insight on the impact on translation processes if software is deployed continuously and addresses the mindshift that is required to stop translation from being the bottleneck.

 ## What is continuous delivery?